Marrrco7/ML-Anomaly-Detection/README.md

 ### Training the Autoencoder Model
 - The autoencoder is trained to learn the **normal behavior** of system metrics.
-- hyperparameter tunning is later made to get the best hyperparamters.
+- hyperparameter tuning is later made to get the best hyperparameters.
 - Once trained, the model is converted to TensorFlow Lite for efficient real time inference.

 ---